 My travel hacking Christmas present

-Santa was very good to me this year – one problem that I have been having is keeping track of all my different credit cards.
+On Christmas Day, I thought I would share one of my favorite travel hacking Christmas presents from a few years ago .One problem that I had been having is keeping track of all my different credit cards.
 Like many of you I suppose, I have… a “few” cards.
 Currently they just all sit in a drawer in my house, not organized at all.
 I even “lost” one of my Bank of America Alaska cards and had to call to get a new one (but then I found it anyways)

 So Santa brought me a binder to store all my cards!

 I had seen this as an idea from a different travel hacker (can’t remember who).
-It combines a regular binder with trading card inserts to hold different cards, not to mention creative usage of leftover wrapping paper to block out the actual CC numbers 🙂
+It combines a regular binder (this one) with trading card inserts (these ones) to hold different cards, not to mention creative usage of leftover wrapping paper to block out the actual CC numbers 🙂

 Back when I was an “extreme” couponer, I had a similar setup, which was great except for the times I kept forgetting it in my shopping cart and leaving it at stores!
 With this credit card binder, I am imagining just leaving it at home and only taking cards in and out as needed to fulfill different promotions.
 I am not sure exactly how I will organize the different sheets – probably a page for each brand and then keeping primary and authorized user cards in the same sleeve?
 Does that make sense or might there be another way to do it?